All the courses are now available in Broome Location as well.

 • Reasonable level (AQF level 3) of spoken and written English (link to LLN assessment)

-• Participants must have a reasonable level of fitness and swimming ability to successfully complete the course
+• Participants must have a reasonable fitness and swimming ability level to complete the course successfully.

 • Work Placement Requirements: Nil